thierschi/notion-order-status/README.md

 - The database must contain the following two properties:
   - A number property for the store number.
 This property must be marked with `[nost-store-id]`*.
   - A number property for the order number.
 This property must be marked with `[nost-order-id]`*.

+**To add this integration to a page** click on the three dots `...` in top right hand corner of your page.
+Under `Connections` hover over `+ Add Connections` and select your internal integration that you created earlier.

 That's it.
 All status properties will be (re-)created by the integration when they're not present or in a wrong format.
 Feel free to rename these properties to whatever you want, just remember to leave the database marker in the name.